wilsonwang881/ECEN689_Formal_Verification_Project/README.md

 Each road segment has a name.

-Each road segment has two lanes: in clockwise or anti-clockwise direction.
+Each road segment has two lanes: the right lane and the left land.

 Encoding order: road segment -> lane direction -> square position.